 – Addressing any negative feedback online that may negatively impact.

-– Implementing a feedback/review system to ensure you are encouraging online reviews.
-Give them a couple of options to leave a review and these should be chosen strategically.
-RateMyAgent is definitely one of those.
+– Implementing a feedback system and encouraging online reviews.
+Give them a couple of options to leave a review, and you should choose these strategically.
+RateMyAgent is one of those.
 Your Google My Business should be another.

 – Monitoring online mentions of your agency and your agents.
 This will ensure that you can address any issues promptly before they gain traction and hurt your reputation.
 It may also identify some other positive mentions that are not being leveraged yet.